 A course in sports conditioning for basketball.
+Lab.
 Credit/no credit only.
 Transferable to CSU.

-PHYSICAL EDUCATION 202 AD - 0.5 - 1.5 Units

-Sports Conditioning - Baseball
+PHYSICAL EDUCATION 202 AD - 0.5 - 1.5 Units Sports Conditioning - Baseball

 A course in sports conditioning for baseball.
-Credit/no credit only.
-Transferable to CSU.
+Lab.
+Credit/no credit only. $Transferable\ to\ CSU.$

-PHYSICAL EDUCATION 203 AD - 0.5 - 1.5 Units

-Sports Conditioning - Volleyball
+PHYSICAL EDUCATION 203 AD - 0.5 - 1.5 Units Sports Conditioning - Volleyball

 A course in sports conditioning for Volleyball.
+Lab.
 Credit/no credit only.
 Transferable to CSU.

-PHYSICAL EDUCATION 204 AD - 0.5 - 1.5 Units

-Sports Conditioning - Swimming
+PHYSICAL EDUCATION 204 AD - 0.5 - 1.5 Units Sports Conditioning - Swimming

 A course in sports conditioning for swimming.
+Designed to instruct swim and water polo team members in the advanced skills and knowledge of the sport.
+Course is recommended for those who wish to compete on the college level.
+Lab.
 Credit/no credit only.
 Transferable to CSU.